PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

 It gets annoying to say "for 1000 contacts `O(log 1000)`" so we often replace the exact number with the letter `N` giving us `O(log N)`.
 This way we don't have to say the exact number of contacts every time and we just use the letter `N`.

 # Python
-Lets learn a real coding language now and put aside this (insert funny word) of fake code.
+Lets learn a coding language!

-Right lick this link and select "open in new tab" to go to the greatest coolest code editing tool https://replit.com/
+Right click this link and select "open in new tab" to go to the greatest coolest code editing tool https://replit.com/

 We recommend you put this new website in another tab, and split your screen so that you can read along while coding.